mmartin4972/data-buddy/docs/design_notebook.md

     - Track resource utilization and figure out how threading works for this thing
     - Uses tasks.json to make it easier to build your file.
 Also have a more consistent way of managing json, python, and c++ when it comes to building.
 Need some kind of package manager or place where library files are kept.
 Don't want to be copying APIs all over the place.
     - You will want your server to suppport https or some sort of client to server encryption that way you are safe from MITM attacks
+    - In ther server parameters and structs and classes should have members stored in decreasing order
 - At this time however, the MVP has been implemented.
 I will come back and do these fixes at a later time or as necessary.
 In the meanwhile I am going to focus on the next phase of the project which are the information retrieval programs.

 ## 6/13/23